dangtuanhuy/assembla-to-jira-migration/README.md

 ![](images/jira-view-field-configuration.png)

-The same applies to the `Configure Screen Page` for the following additional (default) fields:
+The same applies to the `Configure Screen Page` for BOTH the Scrum Bug and Scrum Default Issue pages, so include the following additional (default) fields:

 * Epic Name
 * Labels